kamipakistan/deepstream-sample-applications/README.md

 ### The repo is under construction.
 <img src  = "Building.png">

-I will be uploading a modified application to this repository, which is based on the deepstream_python_apps repository provided by NVIDIA-AI-IOT.
+I will be uploading a modified application to this repository mainly focuses YOLOv4 models, which is based on the deepstream_python_apps repository provided by NVIDIA-AI-IOT.
 If you are interested in visiting the official repository for deepstream python apps, you can access it through the following link:

 - [Official DeepStream Python Apps Repository](https://github.com/NVIDIA-AI-IOT/deepstream_python_apps)